ivillamadrid/FloodMapping/docs/source/claws.rst

 The Time Step issue
 -------------------
-For an orthogonal or cartesian meshed domain &Omega;
+For an orthogonal or cartesian meshed domain &#937;

 .. math::